embicoin/documents/python programming in Storj.md

 ##3.
 Uploading files to / Downloading files from Storj Network
 MetaDisk has web interface, which is composed of only html, css and javascript.
 If you want only just upload/download files across Storj network, you can use this interface without creating new program.
-It is same as the legacy clowds, like dropbox, google, etc.
+It is same as the legacy clouds, like dropbox, google, etc.

 But MetaDisk also has web-core.
 Web interface uses web-core as the backend server.
 Web-core provides a JSON API web service.
-And this JSON API is open for everyone, unlike most legacy clowds.
-It means you can easiy and freely create programs using Storj network.
+And this JSON API is open for everyone, unlike most legacy clouds.
+It means you can easily and freely create programs using Storj network.
 You can use API to build your own application on top of the network and allow people to host files and build your own business!

 And you can use any program languages, like javascript, golang, java, ruby, C, etc...,